Methylene Blue and the Potential for Neuroprotection

 Additionally, there are some concerns about possible side effects when using methylene blue for neuroprotection.

-In particular, research suggests that it can increase blood pressure or heart rate during administration.
+In particular, research suggests that it can increase or heart rate during administration.
 It is also worth noting that certain people may experience allergic reactions when they use methylene blue-based treatments – particularly if they have pre-existing conditions such as asthma or allergies.

 For these individuals, extra caution should be taken before considering the use of this drug for any purpose.